Note: Content might be outdated!

 We often heard people expressing their respect for how we were coping with the situation that seemed beyond imagination for them.
 How we seemed to embrace life despite the grief and pain.
 Let me make this clear: there isn’t much of a choice.
 If you’re not clinically depressive, you’ll want life to go on.
 That’s it, you don’t need much more, it goes on by itself if you let it.
-Except you’re going to have to deal with your own grief and the fact you probably won’t “function” as reliably as you may have before for a couple of years.
+Except you’re going to have to deal with your own grief and the fact you probably won’t function as reliably as you may have before.

 We tried to have another baby and finally, after it hadn’t worked out for some years, accepted we would not.
-Babies were born to neighbors and friends very soon after the death of ours, so we never lacked contact to children.
-Currently, I’m observing something like a “second wave” of babies around us as a number of younger co-workers and WordPress acquaintances have become parents lately, or will soon. 🙂
+Babies were born to neighbours and friends very soon after the death of ours, so we never lacked contact to children.
+Currently, I’m observing something like a ‘second wave’ of babies around us as a number of younger co-workers and WordPress acquaintances have become parents lately, or will soon.

 12 years have passed.
 We’re still married.

-When my wife and I agreed we wanted a child and she became pregnant, I didn’t feel ready to provide for a family.
+When my wife and I agreed we wanted a child and she became pregnant, I was a 28-year-old with a failed career in music, and I didn’t feel ready to provide for a family.
 I did feel, however, I was ready to be a father and work out the provision part on the way, together with her.
 I was scared like shit and confident at the same time.
 But somehow, we both thought we were going to make it.

-When we learned we were not, for reasons so totally unexpected, I noticed the scared part in me ushering a strange, unwelcome sensation of relief: I would not have to be responsible for the life of another human being besides myself (which at that time often seemed complicated enough).
+When we learned we were not, for reasons so totally unexpected, I noticed the scared part in me ushering a strange, unwelcome sensation of relief: I would not have to be responsible for the life of another human being other than my own (which at the time often seemed complicated enough).

-When I became aware a part of myself obviously reacted positively to the perspective we would not see our child grow up, guilt and shame hit hard.
-How on earth would one feel anything but pain, grief and despair facing the probable death of their own child???
+When I became aware a part of myself apparently was reacting positively to the perspective we would not see our child grow up, guilt and shame hit hard.
+How on earth would one feel anything but pain, grief and despair facing the probable death of their own child?